 Absolutely!
 Negotiation and dispute resolution are basic skills you should learn in law school, because it’s fundamental to all legal practice.
 For example, in criminal law, you may best protect your client by negotiating an acceptable plea deal.
 In civil law, litigation is expensive and can take years.
-That’s why more courts and litigants are using alternative processes such as negotiation, mediation, and arbitration to settle legal disputes without going to trial.
+That’s why more courts and litigants are requiring alternative processes such as negotiation, mediation, and arbitration to try and settle legal disputes without going to trial.

 Yes!
 Despite what you see in the movies and on TV, only about 5% of all court cases go to trial.
 As a result, litigators need much more than just trial advocacy skills to effectively represent their clients.
 In the few cases that do go through litigation, the process is expensive and time consuming, so ADR can be quicker and cheaper.
 Additionally, many courts order disputing parties to mediation before setting a case for trial.